 - Course covers drawing techniques to help you learn all the muscles of the human body and how to recreate them on your own after the class is done.

-- You’ll watch in real time as Robert draws each part of the body and illustrates how to construct a figure without the need for photo reference.
+- You’ll watch in real time as Phillip draws each part of the body and illustrates how to construct a figure without the need for photo reference.

 - You have exclusive access to a dedicated class-member-only online forum.

 - You’ll have access to recordings of any class in the series for the duration of the class and a few weeks after its conclusion—so you never have to miss a class!

 - Simply click on the PayPal button and you’re enrolled!

 Phillip Sevy began his comics career with Heartless Dark, a weekly webcomic he wrote, penciled, inked, and colored.
 At its conclusion, Phillip attended the Savannah College of Art and Design where he got his MFA in Sequential Art.
 He was named a runner-up in the 2014 Top Cow Talent Hunt competition.

 For Top Cow, he’s drawn The Freeze, Magdalena, Athena IX, Poseidon IX, The Tithe vol 2 as well as contributing to Witchblade 185 (the final issue of the landmark series).

 Phillip is most known for his work on Dark Horse’s Tomb Raider series, which he’s drawn 16 issues of.

 He published Paradox, a creator-owned sci-fi oneshot in 2017.
 His creator-owned graphic novel The House (with artist Drew Zucker) was named “Top Ten Horror Comics of 2017” by HorrorTalk.com as well as “Top 15 Horror Comics of 2018” and “Top 100 Horror Comics of All Time” by Paste Magazine.